Philippine Sustainable Tourism National Forum

 Crucial to this event is the participation of both public and private tourism industry stakeholders, thus, both public and private tourism stakeholders were urged to join in National Forum, in order to foment the sustainable tourism actions and truly fulfill the Tourism Act R.A.
 9595, highlighting sustainability and climate resilience.

 “Exemplary global models from international experts in sustainable tourism and development from all over the world will be sharing their best practices with “triple bottom line” (Planet-People-Profit), as well relevant lessons are to be learned where the National Forum will be, at the critically endangered Boracay Island”, Ms. Cardenas revealed.

-Resource Experts– Trainers were led by GSTC CEO Randy Durband, GSTC Mexico Country Representative and Trainer, Beatriz Barreal, Arturo Amaya, of Arquitectonica, Mexico who talked about Sustainable Construction and Environmental Architecture, Ms. Chit Juan, expounded about Sustainable Consumption and Production, Dr. AA Yaptinchay on Coastal and Marine Biodiversity Conservation, and Engr.
+Resource Experts– Guest Speakers include GSTC CEO Randy Durband, GSTC Mexico Country Representative and Trainer, Beatriz Barreal, Arturo Amaya, of Arquitectonica, Mexico who talked about Sustainable Construction and Environmental Architecture, Ms. Chit Juan, expounded about Sustainable Consumption and Production, Dr. AA Yaptinchay on Coastal and Marine Biodiversity Conservation, and Engr.
 Eric Raymundo, about Water & Waste water Management.